kofidazy/streak/README.md

 - Viola

-*NB* Recommend running in [repl.it Bash Environment](https://repl.it/languages/bash) online environment for now to overcome `bad substitution bug`.
+*NB* Currently works fine in the Debian Ubuntu bash/ash environment, Recommend running in [repl.it Bash Environment](https://repl.it/languages/bash) online environment for now to overcome `bad substitution bug` for OSx and Windows users facing  issues.
 Fix incoming (online app too).